Koodattu/vaarattu.tv/.github/instructions/frontend.instructions.md

 ## Practices

 - **TypeScript strict mode**: No `any`, explicit props, use interfaces/types
-- **Components**: Atomic, reusable, single-responsibility, no duplicated logic
+- **Components**: Atomic, reusable, single-responsibility, no duplicated logic; prefer shadcn/ui components for common UI patterns when possible
 - **Hooks**: Use for all stateful/data logic; custom hooks for API/data fetching
 - **API Calls**: Only via `/services` or dedicated API utility hooks; never inline
 - **State**: Use React state, context, or Tanstack Query/SWR for async/server state